Import Subscribers: Prepare your CSV file

 While often you will want to have leads flow into your account that opt-in or purchase something from you, it's common to have an existing set of subscribers from another email system you'd like to import.

-Each column can have data in it or even descriptions you'd like to use for tags within the system.
+- Each column can have data or descriptions you'd like to use for tags within the system.
 By default, every new Campaign Refinery account has fields for:

 - First Name